Medicines and travelCarrying medication abroad and advice regarding falsified medication

-Travellers who need to carry medication should be aware that their medication’s legal status in other countries may be different from in the UK.
+Travellers who need to carry medication should be aware that a medication’s legal status in other countries may be different from in the UK.
 Legal requirements for carrying personal medicines across international borders are highly variable and often not consistently enforced.
 This applies to over-the-counter medication as well as prescription drugs.
 Some countries may not allow the entry of certain types of medicines, and others may have blanket regulations requiring specific permission.
 The regulations regarding whether a traveller needs to carry a doctor’s letter describing the medication also varies widely.

 Travellers should also be advised to:

-- Carry a copy of all prescriptions.
+- Obtain a copy of all prescriptions to carry during travel.

 The International Association for Medical Assistance to Travellers and the International Society of Travel Medicine global clinic directory can provide contact details of medical practitioners overseas.